masak/strangelyconsistent-blog-posts/after-the-masakism-workshop.markdown

     * tadzik++ did an exercise and got a solution that I didn't expect.
 We agreed that a test was missing to force people to do the right thing, so he went ahead and added it.
-    * isBEKaml++ added hyperlinks between all the files.
+    * LlamaRider++ added hyperlinks between all the files.
     * grtodd++ made the subway map clickable.
     * choroba++ added hyperlinks to a file that I added later.